bhuvanesh056/Ideal-Sampling/README.md

 # Results
-The program successfully generated and plotted the original signal along with ideal, natural, and flat-top sampled signals.
-The Nyquist condition was satisfied (fs ≥ 2fm), so no aliasing occurred and the sampling was accurate.
+The program successfully generated and plotted the original signal along with ideal, natural, and flat-top sampled signals. \